jackfiszr/pdfrex/README.md

 [![GitHub](https://img.shields.io/github/license/jackfiszr/pdfrex)](https://github.com/jackfiszr/pdfrex/blob/main/LICENSE)

 **`pdfrex`** is a command-line tool and Deno module for manipulating PDF files.
-It offers functionality to split, merge, and perform other PDF operations, making it a versatile tool for managing PDFs programmatically. `pdfrex` is built using the [`pdf-lib`](https://github.com/Hopding/pdf-lib) library, ensuring efficient and high-quality PDF manipulation.
+It offers functionality to split, merge, extract text, and perform other PDF operations, making it a versatile tool for managing PDFs programmatically.
+`pdfrex` is built using the [`pdf-lib`](https://pdf-lib.js.org/) and [`PDF.js`](https://mozilla.github.io/pdf.js/) libraries, ensuring efficient and high-quality PDF manipulation.

 ## Features

 - **Merge PDFs**: Combine multiple PDFs into one.
 - **Split PDFs**: Separate a PDF into individual pages.
+- **Extract text**: Convert PDFs to text files.
 - **Flexible CLI**: Easily execute PDF operations from the command line.
 - **Programmatic Use**: Import `pdfrex` functions directly in Deno (or Node) projects.